Joe Haden: Personal life

 Haden was born in Fort Washington, Maryland to parents Joe and Zakiya Haden.
 He is the eldest of five boys; his brother Josh was a running back for Boston College, his brother Jordan played safety for Toledo, and his brother Jonathan played running back for UAB.
 His brother Jacob suffers from a cognitive disorder and struggles to verbally communicate.
 Haden advocates on behalf of Spread the Word to End the Word to discourage pejorative use of the word "retarded."

 On June 29, 2013, Haden married Sarah Mahmoodshahi in Miami Beach, Florida.
 The couple resides in Marshall Township, Pennsylvania.
 Haden is a practicing Christian.

+Deebo & Joe

+In 2025, Haden began co-hosting the podcast Deebo & Joe alongside former NFL player James Harrison.
+The podcast features the two former players discussing NFL news, notable plays, current events, and their experiences in professional football, as well as topics involving culture and life outside of football.